Arafaa199/HTB_Automator/README.md

-**HMAP - Scanner & Organizer**
+**NMAP - Scanner & Organizer**

 it works as so:

-This script is designed to help with managing HTB box managament, specifically by organizing and scanning boxes from Hack The Box or other similar platforms.
+This script is designed to help with managing HTB box , specifically by organizing and scanning boxes from Hack The Box or other similar platforms.

 Basically it creates a directory for your HTB boxes with the relevent name, additionally creating a .txt file for your notes; and most importantly automates typing the nmap script and saves it to a file.